pdfcpu

 1:

-Type: document timestamp (trusted, invisible, signed)
+Type: document timestamp (not locally validated, invisible, signed)

 2: